-A number of leading experts on Western conservation serve as advisors to EcoWest and have helped us develop the PowerPoint decks.
+A number of leading experts on Western conservation served as advisors to EcoWest and helped us develop the PowerPoint decks.

 Jon Christensen is Adjunct Assistant Professor and Pritzker Fellow at the Institute of the Environment and Sustainability and Department of History at the University of California, Los Angeles.
 He was previously executive director of the Bill Lane Center for the American West at Stanford University and an environmental journalist and science writer for 20 years.
 His work has appeared in The New York Times, Nature, High Country News, and many other newspapers, magazines, journals, and radio and television shows.
 Jon was a Steinbeck Fellow at San Jose State University in 2003-2004, before returning to Stanford to work on a Ph.D. in History.
 His research and teaching interests include environmental history, natural history and the history of biological and ecological sciences, climate change, conservation, western history, and the history and current changes in media, information technologies, and journalism.